mixpanel/mixpanel-react-native/README.md

 ```
 <a name="API"></a>
 # **API**
-Following methods are from all classes.
+Following methods are from Mixpanel and People class.

 |  **Method** | **Ios** | **Android** |
 |  ------ | :------: | :------: |